-- Visit check-in station or community office to receive room keys, complete room condition inventory forms, and supplemental information. - > Download the UCF mobile app on your phone. - > Review shuttle routes and schedules. - Ask office or residential staff for the time and location of the first community meeting and convocation. - > Check UCF maps and bus schedules to identify the location of classes and plan accordingly. - > Add emergency contact and missing person contact ASAP: UCF students add to your myUCF - > Add important numbers to your mobile devices. - Develop an emergency plan and prepare a bag for emergency university, campus, or residential closures. - > Ask our staff about any questions you have. - > HAVE FUN, WORK HARD, BE SAFE!
+- > Visit check-in station or community office to receive room keys, and supplemental information. - > Download the UCF mobile app on your phone. - Review shuttle routes and schedules. - Ask office or residential staff for the time and location of the first community meeting and convocation. - > Check UCF maps and bus schedules to identify the location of classes and plan accordingly. - > Add emergency contact and missing person contact ASAP: UCF students add to your myUCF - > Add important numbers to your mobile devices. - Develop an emergency plan and prepare a bag for emergency university, campus, or residential closures. - > Ask our staff about any questions you have.